pschlump/gogomux/How-I-Actually-Develop-With-A-Router.md

 ```

 This is all good.
 I test.
 I check that I can call /api/test and /api/simple.
-I check that fiels will display.
+I check that files will display.
 So cool!
 I have a router.

-Then the router grows to a bunc of paths.
+Then the router grows to a bunch of paths.
 The problem is that I have all the
-paths and then the exeptions.
+paths and then the exceptions.
 That looks like:

 ```